 Professor and Program Leader for Literacy

-Associate Professor Dr. Jody Polleck is the program coordinator for literacy education.
-Currently, she also serves as a literacy intervention teacher and coach for the NYC Department of Education District 79.
-Jody began her work with urban adolescents in 1994 as an outreach counselor in Washington, D.C. for homeless youth.
-In 1999, she received her Master’s in English education and worked as a high school reading and English teacher for emerging readers and writers within a dropout prevention program.
-In 2002, she received National Board Certification for adolescent English language arts; and in 2003, she accepted a full-fellowship to New York University where she completed her doctoral degree, centering the lives of urban adolescents and their literacy experiences.
-Jody is also a 2019 Fulbright scholar.
-Her current research focuses on differentiated, culturally responsive- sustaining literacy instruction and its intersections with healing-centered and culturally-affirming social emotional learning.
-She has published in over 20 different books and journals including ALAN Review, Contemporary Issues in Technology and and Teacher Education, English Journal, High School Journal, The English Journal, Reading Horizons, ALAN Review, Reading and Writing Quarterly, Preventing School Failure, and Teacher Education Quarterly.
+Dr. Jody Polleck is an associate professor and the program coordinator for literacy education.
+She began her work with urban adolescents in 1994 as an outreach counselor in Washington, D.C. for homeless youth.
+In 1999, she received her Master’s in English education and worked as a high school reading and English teacher for emerging readers and writers.
+In 2002, Jody received National Board Certification for adolescent English language arts; and in 2003, she accepted a full-fellowship to New York University where she completed her doctoral degree in English education.
+Jody is a 2019 Fulbright scholar.
+Her current research focuses on differentiated, culturally responsive-sustaining literacy instruction and its intersections with healing-centered and culturally-affirming social emotional learning.
+She has published in over 25 books and journals including ALAN Review, Contemporary Issues in Technology and and Teacher Education, English Journal, High School Journal, Journal of Teaching Writing, Literacy Research and Instruction, Preventing School Failure, Reading and Writing Quarterly, Reading Horizons, and Teacher Education Quarterly.
 She is currently working on her first book with Teachers College Press, Book Clubs as Transformative and Inclusive Spaces.

 - B.A.
 1996 University of Maryland